dtele/activity-tracker/README.md

 # **Activity Tracker**

+> NOTE: This is the predecessor of [a better version](https://github.com/dtele/timesleuth).

 This GUI-based program logs what a user does and the time they do it for while the program is running and saves it to a JSON file.
 This data can be read later and is grouped in two ways: